shane-reaume/LLM-Finetuning-Recipe-Assistant/README.md

 ## 🎯 What This Project Does

+### Demo Example

+Took a pre-trained DistilBERT model, which already understands language well, and specialized it to detect sentiment in movie reviews.
+This process demonstrates how you can tailor a general-purpose model to a specific task using a focused dataset (IMDB reviews).

 This project demonstrates how to:

 - Fine-tune a pre-trained language model (like DistilBERT) for a specific task (sentiment analysis)
 - Implement proper testing and evaluation methodologies
 - Create evaluation metrics and test sets for consistent model testing